Depp-Leon/LearningNotes/Work/JobNotes/JobNotes.md

    sudo cp cur_user JYNGJCZ2 JYNRJJH2 JYNRJJH2-UTRAY1 JYNSAFED JYNZDFY2 JYUpdateUI /opt/apps/chenxinsd/bin/

-   sudo cp libglog.so.0.3.5 libkvcache.so libnetplugin.so libPostDataReport2.0.so libSysMonManage.so libZyAuthPlug.so libZyAVCache.so libZyScanPlug.so libZyUploadFile.so /opt/apps/chenxinsd/lib/modules/
+   sudo cp libglog.so.0.3.5 libkvcache.so libnetplugin.so libPostDataReport2.0.so libSysMonManage.so libZyAuthPlug.so libZyAVCache.so libJYVirusScanEnginePlugin.so libZyUploadFile.so /opt/apps/chenxinsd/lib/modules/

    sudo cp libJYFileShred.so libJYNetProtection.so libJYSystemController.so libJYUDiskProtection.so libJYVirusScan.so libJYZDFY.so /opt/apps/chenxinsd/lib/plugins/system/
    ```